 The tale of a “not so happy” grandma…

 There’s this story my mother loves telling.
 Every time she tells it, it is with a new elevated level of frustration.
 It is the story of her annoying imbroglio with her “grannies”.
-She goes visiting her sister/friend/cousin.
+She goes to visit her sister/friend/cousin.
 I honestly don’t know how we are related to this particular aunty.
 In most of our African communities, cousins are almost always not related.
 If your mother has a close friend and they speak the same dialect, they are sisters.
 Anyway, my mother comes back from her visit sorely disappointed by the entire encounter.

 My “cousin” is visiting Cameroon with her kids for the first time in a long while.
 She has been living in Germany for many years and this is her first trip back home with her kids.
 My mother is very excited as she hasn’t seen her “niece” in ages.
 Even more thrilled to meet her “grandchildren” as per the aforementioned African tradition, for the first time.
 Much to her annoyance, she can’t communicate with these grannies of hers if their mother is not present.
 The children speak only German!
-For their entire stay in Cameroon, their mother has to act as translator.
+For their entire stay in Cameroon, their mother has to act as a translator.
 Whenever they needed to chat with their grandmother or numerous aunties and uncles, their mother had to be there.

 Speaking to children in two languages confuses them…

 It must have been very tedious for the poor girl.
 I wonder why she had not considered communicating with her children in the language she grew up speaking?
 Besides being a medium of communication, there is the cultural aspect of every language.
 A language is a tool children born in foreign countries can use to connect with their cultures.
 These children were going to unconsciously learn German in their environment willy-nilly.
 Could it be because of the long-standing argument that speaking to children in two languages confuses them?
 Whatever her reasons, my mother was pissed!
-“Why would anyone raise a monolingual child? ” (mind you, she did same).
-“An “Oyibo” language for that matter?” (trust African mothers with the judgement!)
+“Why would anyone raise a monolingual child? ” (mind you, she did the same).
+“An “Oyibo” language for that matter?” (trust African mothers with the judgment!)

 Scientific evidence, however, has proven that speaking two languages to children does not confuse them as many people have stipulated.
 If anything, bilingual children tend to be more resourceful when speaking.
 Below the ages of three, children usually have limited vocabulary as they acquire a language.
 What stands out for bilingual children is their ability to code-mix and borrow words from another language.
 This is very common when they need to express themselves better.
 This builds their ingenuity in the long run.
 Speaking to children in two languages does not lead to speech delays either.